emmanueltouzery/code-compass.nvim/README.md

 A set of functions to navigate code without LSP.

 Code Compass leverages `tree-sitter`, `ripgrep` and [ast-grep](https://ast-grep.github.io/) (which is also tree-sitter based) to offer "go to definition" and "find references" code navigation features.
+We need ast-grep >= 0.23.0.

 If multiple candidates are found, the list will open in `telescope.nvim` to allow you to preview them and pick one.